Welcome to the Urban Bird Collective

 I enjoy reading, playing volleyball, cooking, and going on adventures with my wife, Blandine, and dog, Blue.

-Wilmer Fernandez
+Wilmer

 Why are you a part of the Collective?